CMUAbstract/releases/EDBsat.md

 output is ~0.2v above the supervisor threshold (3.2v for 3.0v supervisor) when the input supply is plugged in (5.9v).

+**Note**: LDO regulators are to protect the Odroid XU4 board and the amplifier, because the output from the DC-DC convertor may spike (e.g. when load current suddenly decreases).
+As an additional precaution, connect incoming power to Odroid XU4's power jack, not to the header pins, because the latter are not protected by the XU4's protection IC.
+I burned one board when DC-DC was connected directly to 5V pin, most likely due to a spike.

+**Note**: The 5V LDO regulator gets hot, so a small heatsink would be good.

 Ground station software
 -----------------------